Tax exemption extended for craft breweries

-SYRACUSE, N.Y.
-(WSYR-TV) – A federal law and cost-savings measure for U.S. Craft Breweries has been extended for another year.
+NEW YORK STATE (WSYR-TV) — A federal law and cost-savings measure for craft breweries across the nation has been extended for another year.

-For Willow Rock Brewing Company the legislation amounts to about $10,000 in tax savings annually.

-“If the law didn’t exist that would potentially prevent us from taking a part-time employee to a full-time employee, maybe there is less diversity in the new beers that we offer next year,” said Willow Rock Brewing Company Co-Owner, Rockney Roberts.
+The law slashes the federal excise tax on beer barrels.
+Local breweries say that amounts to major savings each year, and allows them to continue to grow their business.

-Roberts added the legislation has also helped speed up the approval process for new breweries to get up and running.
+The legislation also helps speed up the approval process for new breweries to get up and running.

 NewsChannel 9 iPhone App